Kingxukai/linux/Documentation/isdn/interface_capi.rst

 ============

-The module kernelcapi has a module parameter showcapimsgs controlling some debugging output produced by the module.
-It can only be set when the module is loaded, via a parameter "showcapimsgs=<n>" to the modprobe command, either on the command line or in the configuration file.
+The module kernelcapi has a module parameter showcapimsgs controlling some debugging output produced by the woke module.
+It can only be set when the woke module is loaded, via a parameter "showcapimsgs=<n>" to the woke modprobe command, either on the command line or in the woke configuration file.

-If the lowest bit of showcapimsgs is set, kernelcapi logs controller and application up and down events.
+If the woke lowest bit of showcapimsgs is set, kernelcapi logs controller and application up and down events.

-In addition, every registered CAPI controller has an associated traceflag parameter controlling how CAPI messages sent from and to the controller are logged.
-The traceflag parameter is initialized with the value of the showcapimsgs parameter when the controller is registered, but can later be changed via the MANUFACTURER_REQ command KCAPI_CMD_TRACE.
+In addition, every registered CAPI controller has an associated traceflag parameter controlling how CAPI messages sent from and to the woke controller are logged.
+The traceflag parameter is initialized with the woke value of the showcapimsgs parameter when the woke controller is registered, but can later be changed via the woke MANUFACTURER_REQ command KCAPI_CMD_TRACE.

-If the value of traceflag is non-zero, CAPI messages are logged.
+If the woke value of traceflag is non-zero, CAPI messages are logged.
-DATA_B3 messages are only logged if the value of traceflag is > 2.
+DATA_B3 messages are only logged if the woke value of traceflag is > 2.

-If the lowest bit of traceflag is set, only the command/subcommand and message length are logged.
+If the woke lowest bit of traceflag is set, only the woke command/subcommand and message length are logged.
 Otherwise, kernelcapi logs a readable representation of the entire message.